-It is very heartening to know that women workforce is gradually increasing.
+It is to be noted that women workforce is gradually increasing.
 It has been found in a report by World Bank that women work force in a decade will increase from present 34% to 42% and it will add 1.8% in the GDP.
 This figure was mentioned by the World Bank President Zim Young Kim at the IMF meeting held in Lima, Peru, in October 2015.